wp-plugins/bbpress-notify-nospam/readme.txt

 This plugin integrates into bbPress and sends a notification via e-mail when new topics or replies are posted.
 It is fully configurable in the bbPress settings.

 Settings include:
  * Notification recipients for new topics,
  * Notification recipients for new replies,
  * Notification e-mail's subject and body for both new topics and replies
  * Set Background Notifications (no longer causes delays in loading pages for large user databases)

+= bbPress Notify Pro =

+We're trying to raise funds to build the Pro version of this plugin.
+It will include all of the features of bbpress Notify (no-spam) plus lots of other goodies that have been asked for by our users.
+Please have a look at the [Kickstarter page](https://www.kickstarter.com/projects/usestrict/bbpress-notify-pro-for-wordpress) for all the details and help us reach the project goal!

 == Installation ==